Lawin0129/LawinServerV2/README.md

 - `/otp-code` - Generates a One Time Password (OTP) for login.
 (One time use for each code and if not used it expires after 5 mins).
 - `/change-username {newUsername}` - You can change your username using this command.
 - `/change-password {newPassword}` - You can change your password using this command.
-- `/sign-out-of-all-sessions` - Signs you out if you have an active session.
+- `/sign-out-of-all-sessions` - Signs you out of the game if you have an active session.
 - `/delete` - Deletes your account from the Backend.
 - `/clear-shop-items` - Removes any items in your profile that is from the item shop.